yuhruh/yuhruh/README.md

 ## Rita | Software Engineer | <a href="https://www.linkedin.com/in/yuruhuang/" target="_blank" rel="noopener noreferrer"><img src="https://www.svgrepo.com/show/299433/linkedin.svg" alt="Rita Huang | LinkedIn" width="30"/></a>

 A former Global Process Engineer in the electronics manufacturing industry, now transitioning into software engineering.
-Currently studying Ruby, JavaScript, and TypeScript at Launch School, I’m passionate about writing clean, maintainable code and building applications that solve real-world problems.
+I’m passionate about writing clean, maintainable code and building applications that solve real-world problems.

 I'm based in Taiwan and actively seeking remote software engineering opportunities, with the ability to overlap at least 3–4 hours/day with CST or EST time zones.

-Recently, I built a pet feeding tracker app using Ruby on Rails 8, Chartkick, PostgreSQL and Bootstrap to help pet owners visualize their pets’ eating trends over time.
+Recently, I built a pet feeding tracker app using Ruby on Rails 8, Chartkick, PostgreSQL and Bootstrap/TailwindCSS(On going) to help cat owners visualize their cats’ eating trends over time.
 While developing this project, I also gained hands-on experience with StimulusJS and Turbo, deepening my understanding of modern Rails workflows.

 🔗 Check it out: <a href="https://pet-feeding-tracker-v3-bv01.onrender.com/" target="_blank">Pet Feeding Tracker</a>

-My goal for 2025 is to take this app even further — by adding intelligent features that analyze trends and suggest which wet or dry food your cat 😻 loves most 💓.
+My goal for 2026 is to take this app even further — by adding intelligent features that analyze trends and suggest which wet or dry food your cat 😻 loves most 💓.

 ## :dart: Skill Set